 How telehealth prescribing works

-- If you meet the clinical criteria and have no contraindications, a prescription is issued
+- If you meet the clinical criteria and have no contraindications, a prescription is issued.

 No in-person appointment is required.
 The clinical evaluation happens through the questionnaire and, on many platforms, a video or messaging consultation.
+For the practical mechanics of ordering, see how to get GLP-1 online.

 What the clinician is actually checking

-Brand vs. compounded through telehealth
+Brand vs compounded through telehealth

 What telehealth cannot replace